qmpham/experiments/tacl20/README.md

 This repos contains the necessary data to reproduce the experiments on multidomain adaptation reported in:

+Minh Quang Pham, Josep Crego, François Yvon.
+Revisiting Multi-Domain Machine Translation, to appear in Transactions of the ACL, 20.

 Our experiments use French-English parallel data from various sources, which are then split into train, dev and test sets.

 * Use `corpora_download.sh` to download and build datasets for the ECB, JRC, IT, TED and Koran corpora.
 These data will be downloaded from the [Opus Web site](http://opus.lingfil.uu.se/).